10cc: 1999–present: 10cc touring band, GG/06

 In July 2017, a box set titled Before, During and After: The Story of 10cc was released.
 The four-disc set contains 10cc material as well as material from the late 1960s and early 1970s that the band recorded under various names and material from various projects that band members were involved in after leaving the band.
 Eric Stewart also released a solo boxset through Cherry Records while promoting his autobiography.
 In late 2017, the 10cc concert line-up changed with Iain Hornal taking Wilson's place permanently as vocalist, after filling in regularly since 2013.
 And Paul Canning subbed for Hornal briefly during 2018, then once again in November of 2023.
 In 2020–2021, guitarist Nick Kendall subbed for Rick Fenn.
 On 19 July 2023 Graham and the group appeared on This Morning, a UK breakfast TV show, performing "The Things We Do for Love", with Nick Kendall once again standing in for Rick Fenn.
 Keyboardist Ciaran Jeremiah accompanied the group on a November 2023 European tour filling in for Keith Hayman, who was touring with Cliff Richard.

 On March 11, 2024, the band announced their first North American tour in forty six years, The Ultimate, Ultimate Greatest Hits Tour, due to commence on July 24, 2024, at the Wellmont Theater in Montclair, New Jersey.
 Andy Park (vocals, guitars, bass, percussion, mandolin, keyboards) was brought in to sub for Iain Hornal, who was out performing with Jeff Lynne's ELO.

 In 2025, Kevin Godley reunited with Graham Gouldman for a special performance as 10cc for an edition of BBC Radio 2's Piano Room with the BBC Concert Orchestra conducted by Anne Dudley.
-Three songs were performed including "I'm Not in Love", new composition "I Don't Want To Go To Heaven", and a cover version of "All I Have to Do Is Dream".
+Three songs were performed including "I'm Not in Love", new composition "I Don't Want to Go to Heaven", and a cover version of "All I Have to Do Is Dream".
 Gouldman has suggested that he might work with Godley again, but discounts a reunion with Stewart as the pair have not met up "in decades."
-Godley and Gouldman confirmed in 2025 that neither have kept in touch with Creme.
+Godley and Gouldman confirmed that neither have kept in touch with Creme.

+Later that year, Paul Burgess announced his retirement from the band and was replaced by a new drummer, Ben Stone.

+On July 2nd, the record label Breaking Wave announced that it had signed 10cc to release a new album later in 2026.